 Electricity generation produces around 30% of the UK's CO2 emissions and more green energy is seen as key to reducing the climate change impact of this sector.

-Organisations looking to demonstrate their contribution to action against climate change through the purchase of green power may, however, find the process something of
+Organisations looking to demonstrate their contribution to action against climate change through the purchase of green power may, however, find the process something of a maze.

-We can assist you to navigate through the network of green options and ensure that you are achieving just what you need to meet your organisation’s corporate
+We can assist you to navigate through the network of green options and ensure that you are achieving just what you need to meet your organisation’s corporate responsibility targets.

 For starters, we have outlined some of the key technologies below and how they might impact your carbon footprint: